Brand New Colors Start with Systems Grounding →

 • You're about to scale and don't want to scale confusion

-• You can describe exactly how the business works but have never written it down
+• You can describe exactly how the business works but have never externalized it

 This is not for you if